adrienchaton/neural_granular_synthesis/index.md

 ## Structured waveform generation from the recurrent embedding

 By using this two-level audio modeling, we can generate structured audio events such as musical notes or drum hits.
-In the first place, the top level embedding is sampled, a latent paths is recurrently decoded.
+In the first place, the top level embedding is sampled, a latent path is recurrently decoded.
 This series is fed to the bottom filtering noise decoder which outputs the corresponding waveform.

 &nbsp;